WordPressFloripa/projetoreleituras/wp-content/plugins/wp-asset-clean-up/readme.txt

 - You might have other functions or plugins (e.g. Plugin Organizer) that are loading prior to Asset CleanUp.
 Note that Plugin Organizer has a file that is in “mu-plugins” which will load prior to any plugin you have in “plugins”, thus, if you have disabled specific plugins through “Plugin Organizer” in some pages, their assets will obviously not show in the assets list as they are not loaded at all in the first place.

 If none of these apply to you and you just don't see assets that should definitely show there, please open a support ticket.

+= Why are the unload settings that I've applied for CSS/JS files not taking any effect when I visit the page? =

+Whenever you unload certain CSS/JS files, you expect to either see an immediate increase in the Google PageSpeed Insights / GTMetrix score or not loaded when you test the page in Incognito (visiting it as a guest, while you’re not logged-in).
+However, this doesn’t always happen.
+Pleae check this post to find out the possible reasons: https://assetcleanup.com/docs/changes-applied-not-taking-effect/

 = How can I access all the features? =